 - 1. Call to Order - 2.
 Certification of Notice and Quorum - 3.
 Approval of the Minutes of the Annual Stockholders' Meeting held last June 17, 2022 - 4.
 Report of the President and Chief Executive Officer - 5.
 Approval of the 2022 Audited Financial Statements and 2022 Annual Report - 6.
 Corporate Actions: - a.
-Proposed Amendment of the Corporation's Articles of Incorporation Article II on Primary Purpose to include the manufacture, processing, sale, marketing and distribution of Coco Methyl Ester (CME);

-- 7. Ratification and Confirmation of all Acts and Resolutions of the Board and Management executed in the normal course of business covering the period of 01 May 2022 until August 31, 2023

-- 8. Election of the Members of the Board of Directors
+Proposed Amendment of the Corporation's Articles of Incorporation Article II on Primary Purpose to include the manufacture, processing, sale, marketing and distribution of Coco Methyl Ester (CME); - b.
+Proposed authority for management to transfer, sell, dispose of certain corporate properties, assets, and/or investments as may be necessary and required in relation and pursuant to the financial management program exercised by the Corporation as part of its debt management and funding activities; - 7.
+Ratification and Confirmation of all Acts and Resolutions of the Board and Management executed in the normal course of business covering the period of January 01, 2022 until August 31, 2023 - 8.
+Election of the Members of the Board of Directors - 9.
+Other Matters - 10.
+Adjournment

-- 9. Appointment of External Auditor

-- 10. Other Matters

-- 11. Adjournment